mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-08-friday_morning.md

 # That's enough for this week!
+Please fill in the feedback form for this week before you go!

 As a reward for all your hard work, you should now take a look at this rap video that features Richard Lenski's research group along with Mark Pallen and his colleagues when he worked at Warwick.
 Have a great weekend!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/swoDROzsjXg?si=5n_GWma2mJFPA-fH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>